phalt/swapi/swapi/templates/docs.md

     http://swapi.co/api/

+The documentation below assumes you are prepending the Base URL to the endpoints in order to make requests.

 <a name="rate"></a>
 ###Rate limiting

 Swapi has rate limiting to prevent malicious abuse (as if anyone would abuse Star Wars data!) and to make sure our service can handle a potentially large amount of traffic.
 Rate limiting is done via IP address and is currently limited to 10,000 API request per day.
-Which is enough to request the data on the website at least ten times over.
+This is enough to request all the data on the website at least ten times over.
 There should be no reason for hitting the rate limit.

 <a name="auth"></a>
 ###Authentication

 Swapi is a **completely open API**.
 No authenitcation is required to query and get data.
 This also means that we've limited what you can do to just **GET**-ing the data.
-If you find a mistake in the code, then [tweet the author](https://twitter.com/phalt_) or [email him](mailto:paulandrewhallett@gmail.com).
+If you find a mistake in the data, then [tweet the author](https://twitter.com/phalt_) or [email him](mailto:paulandrewhallett@gmail.com).

 <a name="schema"></a>
 ###JSON Schema